 The Chemistry Depth Study assessment task for Year 11 and Year 12 is given 15 hours of class time over the year.
+Students who enjoy complex, abstract concepts typically enjoy Chemistry.

 EARTH AND ENVIRONMENTAL SCIENCE

 At EHS, Earth and Environmental Science is taught with through a marine biology focus.
 This is in recognition of the knowledge students may have acquired through their study of Marine and Aquaculture Technology in stage 5, as well as general students' interest in the marine environment.